Marc-Jr/assignments/lpic/101/1-practice-test/submissions/Marc.md

 12- find /etc -name "*.conf" -type f -mtime -7

-13- Cron Daemon: The cron daemon is a background service in Unix like systems that schedules and automates repetitive tasks by running specified commands or scripts at set intervals.
+13- Cron Daemon: The cron daemon is a background service in Unix systems that schedules and automates repetitive tasks by running specified commands or scripts at set time or intervals.
 Cron jobs are defined in crontab files and can be scheduled to run at specific times or intervals, making it useful for tasks like backups, system maintenance, and periodic data processing.
 	•	Example Cron Job:
 	•	To run a script named backup.sh every day at midnight, add line to the crontab file :  0 0 * * * /path/to/backup.s